vpenso/saltstack-example/README.md

 # push it to the private registry
 docker tag prom/node-exporter:v0.16.0 localhost:5000/prometheus-node-exporter:v0.16.0
 docker push localhost:5000/prometheus-node-exporter:v0.16.0
+# do the same for the prom/prometheus container image
-# list all content of the local repository:
+# list all content of the local repository
 curl -s -X GET http://localhost:5000/v2/_catalog | jq '.'
 ```